yvesmarinho/pycliche/docs/README-dev.md

 just test
 ```

-Tests have marks, allowing you to run a subset:
+Tests have marks, allowing you to run only a subset:

 ```sh
 just test -m unit